Marketing & Sales Strategies

 Here are proven Facebook Ads strategies that actually convert:

-Leverage Facebook’s data to find new customers that resemble your current ones.
-Start with your email list or past purchasers.
-Facebook analyzes behavior and demographics to build a “lookalike” of your best customers.
+Tap into Facebook’s advanced targeting to find new buyers who closely resemble your best existing customers.
+Start with your email list or past purchasers — Facebook analyzes their behavior and demographics to create a Lookalike Audience for you.

 Bonus Tip:

-Visited your site in the last 7 or 30 days
+Visited your website in the last 7–30 days

 Creative Formats That Work: